 Be at the course 20-30 minutes before your tee time to pay, warm up and practice a few putts.
 If you're late or don't show, you put your playing partners in a stressed state and spoils the beginning of their round.
 You also won't be invited back if you don't show.

 Don't cancel last minute.
 The only reason to cancel a golf game last minute is if you're dead.
 Otherwise, be there!
+You will lose a lot of golf friends if you flake.

 If you're playing with strangers, walk up to the groups around the tee and ask what time they're playing.
 Once you find the group you're playing with, introduce yourself and shake everyone's hand.
 You can tell them if you're a new golfer - up to you.
 Make it a real mans hand shake and not a 'dead fish'.
 That's just not done.